phongnhd/global-supply-chain/README.md

 <div align="center">

-**Made with ❤️ by the Global Supply Chain Team**
+**Built with ❤️ by a Solo Developer**

-⭐ Star us on GitHub — it motivates us a lot!
+⭐ Star this repo if you find it useful — it motivates me a lot!

 [Report Bug](https://github.com/your-org/global-supply-chain/issues) • [Request Feature](https://github.com/your-org/global-supply-chain/issues) • [Documentation](https://docs.yourdomain.com)